meteorhacks/meteorhacks.github.io/_posts/2015-03-03-docker-container-war-and-meteor.md

 ![Kubernetes Logo](https://cldup.com/XQoM4kTpdm.png)

 I think Google has a long history with containers, since most of the internal Google services run as containers.
-[Kubernetes](http://kubernetes.io/) is the Google solution for managing a Docker cluster.
+[Kubernetes](http://kubernetes.io/) is the Google's solution for managing a Docker cluster.
 It has some similarities with Fleet from CoreOS but it provides a high-level API for defining the deployment architecture.
 It also uses Etcd.

 Kubernetes can manage a cluster of servers on most the cloud platforms.
 We can even deploy and test it locally.